Sarah E. Ladd’s The Headmistress of Rosemere reminds us everything is in God’s hands

-Readers can join Sarah Ladd for a live Facebook author chat on February 4, 2014 at 8:00 PM EST. Watch for more details to come on her Facebook (Sarah Ladd Author).
+Readers can join Sarah Ladd for a live Facebook author chat on February 4, 2014 at 8:00 PM EST. Watch for more details to come on her Facebook page (Sarah Ladd Author).
 To keep up with Sarah Ladd, visit www.sarahladd.com or follow her on Twitter (@SarahLaddAuthor).

 “Sarah Ladd has written a story sure to warm your heart even on the coldest day.”